Regulatory oversight for live horse exports to Japan

 Canadian Food Inspection Agency (CFIA) veterinary inspectors are present for each air shipment to certify the export as required by the Health of Animals Act.

 Any Canadian exporter who has successfully negotiated a commercial contract with an importer in Japan and who can comply with Japan's import conditions (as specified in an established health certificate) may export horses to Japan.
-Exporters and carriers must also comply with the humane transport requirements of the Health of Animals Act and Regulations.
+Exporters and carriers must also comply with the humane transport requirements of the Health of Animals Act and regulations.

 Summary of the export process